Kruhliakivka

 Kruhliakivka (Кругляківка, Кругляковка) is a village in Ukraine, located in the Kupiansk Raion in the Kharkiv Oblast.
+It is part of the Kurylivka rural hromada, one of the hromadas of Ukraine.

 History

 In April 2022, Ukrainian forces captured the village from Russian control.

 In August 2023, Russian forces reportedly struck private houses in the village with guided aerial bombs, killing at least two civilians and injuring five others.

 On 18 October 2024, Ukrainian forces claimed to have pushed Russian forces out of the village.
 Russian forces advanced in the southwestern part of the village around 19 October.
 On 30 October, the Russian army claimed to have recaptured the village.
+It was confirmed by ISW.

 Transportation

 Kruhliakivka is located on two roads leading towards Kupiansk.
 One road (O-211942) leads along the eastern bank of the Oskil and the second road (P-79) leads with a bridge over the Oskil to the village of Sen'kove.
 According to the OpenData map service OpenStreetMap, the bridge over the Oskil has been destroyed.